 - BETA celebrates its 40th Anniversary (1979 – 2019) and continues to excel for its members, support its employees, manage risk through expertise, and grow sustainably as an organization

-- Provides coverage to close to 600 hospital and healthcare facility locations, with 6,500 covered physicians and more than 60 medical groups, and provides workers’ compensation coverage to more than 50,000 healthcare workers in California
+- Provides coverage to close to 600 hospital and healthcare facility locations, with more than 6,700 covered physicians and more than 50 medical groups, and provides workers’ compensation coverage to more than 50,000 healthcare workers in California

 - Introduces a series of 6 new Employment Practices Liability (EPL) webinars for healthcare and HR professionals to arm participants with the knowledge and skills needed to avoid common EPL risks